What Is A Beam?

 - The deflection of the beam is less compared to a determinate beam due to greater stiffness.

-- Statically indeterminate beam has the capacity to redistribute the loads.
+- A statically indeterminate beam has the capacity to redistribute the loads.
 In case any part or support structure fails, the entire structure will not necessarily collapse, and the loads will be redistributed to the adjacent portions of the structure.

 E. Based on Geometry

 19. Straight Beam

 Straight beams are those which have a straight profile along the length.
-Most of the buildings made with a straight beam.
+Most of the buildings are made with a straight beam.

 20. Curved Beam

-The beam that has a curved shape or profile is called a curved beam.
-It is generally used in case of circular or curved-shaped building construction.
+A beam that has a curved shape or profile is called a curved beam.
+It is generally used in the case of circular or curved-shaped building construction.

 21. Tapered Beam

 It is a type of beam with a tapered shape.

 F. Based on Construction Methods

 22. Cast In-situ Concrete Beam

 These are the beam which is cast on-site and cured.
-For the casting of the beam, form-work is fixed in a definite size, and the fresh concrete is poured in the forms, the compaction is done with the help of various vibratory equipment.
+For the casting of the beam, formwork is fixed in a definite size, and the fresh concrete is poured into the forms, the compaction is done with the help of various vibratory equipment.

 23. Precast Concrete Beam

-The Precast beams are those which are cast or manufactured in a plant and away from the structure in a very controlled environment, and ideal conditions are provided to castings to ensure the maximum strength of the beam.
+Precast beams are those which are cast or manufactured in a plant and away from the structure in a very controlled environment, and ideal conditions are provided for castings to ensure the maximum strength of the beam.

 They are cast at plants and cured in a very controlled manner with a high-quality check.
-These precast beams, then transported to construction to use.
+These precast beams are then transported to construction to use.

 24. Pre-stressed Concrete Beam

-As its name suggests they are prestressed before casting of the beam.
+As its name suggests they are prestressed before casting the beam.
 Concrete beam formwork is set up with tension wire in it and hydraulic jacks are used to give pretension before casting.

-Just before concreting in the beam, tension wire is stressed as per the requirement with help of a hydraulic jack.
+Just before concreting in the beam, the tension wire is stressed as per the requirement with help of a hydraulic jack.
 After that concrete is poured into it and cured.
 This casted beam is called a prestressed concrete beam.